-- Start browning meat over medium-high heat in a large pan.
-I used a 12 inch cast iron chicken fryer.
+- Start browning meat over medium-high heat in a large pan—non-stick preferred.

-- Add the onion along with two teaspoon chili powder, one teaspoon garlic powder, 1/2 teaspoon cumin, 1/2 teaspoon salt, and 1/2 teaspoon pepper.
+- Add 2 teaspoons chili powder, 1 teaspoon garlic powder, ½ teaspoon ground cumin, ½ teaspoon salt, and ½ teaspoon pepper.

-- After the meat is browned and onion translucent, drain the fat.
+- After the meat is browned and the onion translucent, drain the fat.

-- You can use ground turkey if you want.
+- You can use ground turkey or chicken if you want.